Gradle Inc. Raises $27 Million in Series C Funding

 “Gradle is pioneering a new software development practice called Developer Productivity Engineering or DPE,” said Hans Dockter, Gradle co-founder and CEO.
 “And we are convinced that DPE will prove to be the most important movement in software development since the introduction of DevOps by addressing many of its inefficiencies and dark costs.”

 According to the company, DPE takes an engineering approach, rather than a people management approach, to solving developer productivity challenges and improving the developer experience.
-Gradle Enterprise is positioned as a key enabling technology for DPE and the only end-to-end solution on the market.
+Develocity is positioned as a key enabling technology for DPE and the only end-to-end solution on the market.